helenmurugan/scrambled-tech/README.md

 ### Goals
 * Design and build an interactive application anagram solver game based on technology-related words.
-* Build the project using Python exclusively, run in a command-line interface and deployed using Heroku.
+* Build the application using Python exclusively, run in a command-line interface (CLI) and deployed using Heroku.
-* Have robust error handling, where all inputs are validated and empty inputs are not accepted.
+* Robust error handling, where all inputs are validated and empty inputs are not accepted.
-* The application should have good UX, be intuitively easy to navigate and simple to understand.
+* Good UX, the app should be intuitively easy to navigate and simple to understand.
 * The game should be fun and challenging to engage the user.
 * The game should have difficulty options to allow the user to challenge themselves further.
 * The game should have a fair scoring system, and users should be able to understand how to improve their score.